Yarrow: 18 Medicinal Uses

 Yellow Dock (Rumex crispus)

-Yellow dock, scientifically known as Rumex crispus, is a perennial herbaceous plant with a variety of traditional medicinal uses.
+Yellow dock, scientifically known as Rumex crispus, is a perennial plant with a variety of traditional medicinal uses.
 Here's an overview of its characteristics, traditional uses, potential health benefits, and relevant scientific research.

 Yerba Mate: Many Health Benefits